 Spent fuel from the former JEEP I (1951-1967) and NORA (1961-1968) reactors is stored in a similar storage facility under another building at the site.
 The storage tubes in this facility are surrounded mainly by sand as opposed to concrete; concrete is used only in the bottom and on top of the storage.
-Presently there is no on-going activity in this storage.
+On the basis "Stranden committee" recommendations IFE conducted number of tests on a few fuel elements of the JEEP-I reactor to control the status of the metallic uranium fuel in 2012.
+The results from these investigations indicated the presence of uranium hydride.
+This was an indication of the presence of moisture in the dry storage of the spent fuel.
+The presence of the corrosion in other fuel elements was observed during these investigations.
+These findings have resulted in a limited handling of the fuel from JEEP-1 and HBWR for testing purpose.
+IFE established an expert group to investigate the situation completely.
+Recently, group submitted the expert has its recommendations, includes which the following: